All harassment and discrimination based on protected identity is against University policy.

 If you or someone you know may have experienced discrimination, help and support are available.

 Option A: Get confidential help

 Option B: Report to a campus official for a) supportive measures only, or b) informal resolution or c) formal investigation and adjudication by the Review Board.

 Option C: Report to local police: Canton Police (911) or New York State Police Sexual Assault Hotline: 844-845-7269

-If the University receives a complaint of discriminatory harassment (Option B), we:
+If the University receives a complaint of discriminatory harassment (Option B), effective August 14, 2020, we: